Where are our fabrics from?

 Who sews our products?

 We have been working with many different seamstresses throughout Florida.
 Some of them are independent and some of them are family-run shops with 5-15 people.
 Some of them are mothers who work out of home offices, and some of them are fashion designers who do work on the side.
-We have been working with all of them for years.

 I have many fond memories of working with our artisans.
 A couple of years ago, one of the ladies we worked with only spoke Spanish and a bit of English.
-I only speak a bit of Spanish, but when I would go there to pick up orders, we would sit on her porch, have coffee, and talk about life in our little bilingual way.
+I only speak a bit of Spanish, but when I would go to her house to pick up orders, we would sit on her porch, have coffee, and talk about life in our little bilingual way.
 Getting to spend time with everyone we work with is one of the reasons I love my job.

 Thanks for reading!
 For more info on sustainability, our business, or exclusive offers, please join our email list.